#! /usr/bin/env python

 print '

-' # End of blockquote to make it pretty and sweet.
+' # block it to make it pretty and sweet. for row in records: print "

 %s